intel/ai-reference-models/benchmarks/language_modeling/tensorflow/bert_large/README.md

 * [BFloat16 inference](#bfloat16-inference-instructions)
 * [FP32 inference](#fp32-inference-instructions)

-This repo contains model for BERT Large optimized for bfloat16 and fp32 on Intel CPUs.
-For all fine-tuning the datasets (SQuAD, MultiNLI, MRPC etc..)  and checkpoints should be downloaded as mentioned in the [Google bert repo](https://github.com/google-research/bert).
+For all fine-tuning, the datasets (SQuAD, MultiNLI, MRPC etc..) and checkpoints should be downloaded as mentioned in the [Google bert repo](https://github.com/google-research/bert).

 Refer to google reference page for [checkpoints](https://github.com/google-research/bert#pre-trained-models).